 Owning rental properties in Wyoming can be a rewarding way to make your investment portfolio grow.
 If you lease or rent homes to others, you need landlord insurance to keep your liabilities and property covered against financial loss.
 You can get quotes on a landlord policy tailored to the types of rentals you own.
-Landlord insurance works in much the same way a homeowners policy works.
-It provides coverage against property damage to your structures and grounds, and it provides extra liability coverage to protect you from the extra risks you face as a landlord.
+Landlord insurance provides coverage against property damage to your structures and grounds, and it provides extra liability coverage to protect you from the extra risks you face as a landlord.
 If you only own one rental property or rent a room in your home, you may be able to cover the rental with an endorsement on your homeowners insurance, but for multiple rental properties, you need a landlord insurance policy to adequately protect yourself.

 It's a Great Time To Rent Property in Wyoming